+- All families must be notified of the requirement to provide verification of their citizenship status: - New applicants must be notified when they apply

+ELIGIBILITY FOR ASSISTANCE

-CFR Part 5, Subpart E • The purpose of the regulation is to: - Provide implementation procedures Ensure only citizens, nationals, and certain categories of eligible immigrants are assisted - Preserve family status.
-NOTIFICATION REQUIREME ITS CFR 5.508 • All families must be notified of the requirement to provide verification of their citizenship status: - New applicants must be notified when they apply ELIGIBILITY FOR ASSISTAN CE • To determine the family type and eligibility status of any family, the eligibility of each individual in the family must first be established.
-CFR 5.508 • Individuals will fall into one of these categories: - Citizens or nationals - Eligible immigrants 62 or older - Other eligible immigrants Ineligibles, including noncitizen students on student visas. • Providing housing assistance to noncitizen students is prohibited.
-This prohibition extends to the noncitizen spouse o a noncitizen student as well as to minor children who accompany or follow to join the noncitizen student.
-The prohibition does not extend to the citizen spouse of a noncitizen student or to the children of the citizen spouse and noncitizen student.
+• To determine the family type and eligibility status of any family, the eligibility of each individual in the family must first be established.

+- Individuals will fall into one of these categories: - Citizens or nationals - Eligible immigrants 62 or older - Other eligible immigrants - Ineligibles, including noncitizen students on student visas. - Providing housing assistance to noncitizen students is prohibited. - This prohibition extends to the noncitizen spouse of a noncitizen student as well as to minor children who accompany or follow to join the noncitizen student. - The prohibition does not extend to the citizen spouse of a noncitizen student or to the children of the citizen spouse and noncitizen student.
 Such a family is eligible for prorated assistance.